j-ehrhardt/hai-cps-benchmark/README.md

 > This benchmark extends the **Benchmark for Diagnosis, Reconfiguration, and Planning (BeRfiPl)**.
 You can access the previous version [here](https://github.com/j-ehrhardt/benchmark-for-diagnosis-reconf-planning/tree/benchmark_v1).

 > [!WARNING]
 > The HAI-CPS is still under development.
-A release is planned for February 2025.
+A release is planned for May 2025.

 ## Table of Contents
 1. [Introduction](#hamburg-ai-benchmark-for-cyber-physical-systems-hai-cps)